 In this guide, I’ll share tips and tricks that I learned from my own experience to help you write your PhD thesis in a week.
 Get ready to roll up your sleeves and dive in, let’s get started!

 This article is divided into four sections: 1.
 Assumptions, 2.
 Two bits of advice, 3.
 Day 0 to 7, 4.
 Writing Tips.

-- You have almost all the Figures already with you.
-This is often true, as most PhD students write their thesis after publishing one or two papers having multiple figures in their papers and supporting information.
-The remaining figures can be either be plotted during the writing process or be taken from other papers by giving proper citations.
+- Figures ready?
+Most PhD students have multiple figures from their published papers, any remaining figures can be plotted during the writing process or taken from other papers with proper citations.

-- These guidelines are only for preparing the 1st draft of your thesis.
-You may need more time to polish it and to incorporate advice from your mentors and reviewers.
+- These tips are for preparing the 1st draft, additional time will be needed to polish and incorporate feedback from mentors and reviewers.